victoriastuart/victoriastuart.github.io/about.md

 I believe that all of these aims are fully tractable, and I have been working diligently toward their realization.
 I also believe those aims are also well-aligned with current research areas in biomedical literature processing, bioinformatics, molecular genetics, cancer genomics, pharma and personalized medicine that are of significant academic and commercial interest.

-I am seeking challenging opportunities relevant to this, or related, work.
-I like to pursue challenging opportunities and high-impact, visionary projects.
-I am unencumbered by family/residence/debt, so I am free to relocate on short notice (Canadian citizenship).
-I also have much experience working remotely; e.g., my lengthy consultancy with the U.S. DoD.

-In closing, I possess superior technical (laboratory), communication (verbal; written), record-keeping and leadership skills.
-I am an ambitious, imaginative, team-orientated, and reliable individual.

 If you find my expertise relevant to this, or another position, please do not hesitate to contact me.
 I am also  willing to offer my services as a Collaborator (academic; commercial).
 I have experience collaborating and working online, but I am also willing and able to relocate, as needed.

 Dr. Victoria A. Stuart, Ph.D.